 - Heat oven to 350 degrees.
 Have cookie sheets (lined with parchment) ready. spoon dough into tablespoon sized balls and roll in coloured coconut then place on cookie sheet 2 inches apart.

-- After 12 minutes remove cookies rom oven and press two more mini eggs into the centre of the cookie to look like eggs in a nest.
-Return cookies to the over for an additional 4-6 minutes or until edges are firm and coconut starts to turn golden.
+- After 12 minutes remove cookies from the oven and press two more mini eggs into the centre of the cookie to look like eggs in a nest.
+Return cookies to the oven for an additional 4-6 minutes or until edges are firm and coconut starts to turn golden.